Boktai 2: Solar Boy Django: Plot

 The paths to each ending is dependent on the number of times the player has defeated the final boss, the Doomsday Beast Jormungandr.
 After defeat him the first time, the player will talk with Zazie.
 After Jormungandr's first defeat, the player cannot fight him again until the Megaman (Rockman) side-quest has been completed with Shademan.
 When that's completed and Jormungandr is defeated again, the player will talk to Violet again.
 When Jormungandr is defeated for the third time, the player will get to talk to Sabata.
 Defeat Jormungandr again, and the player will talk with Lady.
 One last time, and the player will talk with Lita.
 The cycle then repeats itself when defeating Jormungandr.

 There are a total of two bad endings.
 The first bad ending is in the Spiral Tower while Django and Sabata are talking to the Black Dainn.
-Dainn will tell Django to become their "Dark Sun," and a choice will be appear reading “Join Black Dainn” or “Refuse!!”
-Choosing to “Join Black Dainn” will result in a short cut scene and then the credits.
+Dainn will tell Django to become their "Dark Sun", and a choice will be appear reading "Join Black Dainn" or "Refuse!!"
+Choosing to "Join Black Dainn" will result in a short cut scene and then the credits.
 The second bad ending takes place after fighting the Ancestor Piece Jormungandr.
 If the player fails to solar charge enough energy within the ten second time limit, Jormungandr will swallow Django and the player will fail to seal the Doomsday Beast.

 There are a number of new characters added in this installment of the series.
 Kid, who runs the potion/armour shop, is met at a certain point in that game.
 Lady runs the library, serves as a guild master, and is also a tarot master.
 Cheyenne the Wind Warrior runs the weapon shop once the player defeats him in combat.
 A grim man runs a coffin shop with many specialty coffins.
 Also, Solid Snake (from the Metal Gear series) makes a cameo as ???.

-Older characters such as Master Otenko, Sabata, and Lita (who happens to run the item shop) return as well.
-However, Lita's function has changed somewhat; in addition to tending the solar tree, she now sells fruit, eliminating the need to grow them like in the first game.
+Older characters such as Master Otenko, Sabata, and Lita (who happens to run the item shop) return as well, but Lita's function has changed somewhat; in addition to tending the solar tree, she now sells fruit, eliminating the need to grow them like in the first game.
 Her prices depend on how much solar energy was collected the previous day.